hemerajs/fastify-graceful-shutdown/README.md

 <br/>

-> **Note**: If you are looking for a simple generic module to run shutdown logic, I recommend using [close-with-grace](https://github.com/mcollina/close-with-grace).
-This module goes an opinionated way, and does want to solve all use cases.
+> **Note**: If you are looking for a simple generic module to run shutdown logic, I recommend using [close-with-grace](https://github.com/mcollina/close-with-grace). `fastify-graceful-shutdown` goes an opinionated way, and does want to solve all use cases.

 <br/>